chrisanderton/docker-vaultwarden-tailscale/README.md

 2. I'm not hugely comfortable having Caddy and Tailscale glued together.
 It feels like there is some risk in having Tailscale (which is a path to my home network) accessible from Caddy which is exposed externally.
 Mitigation is that I have ingress quite tightly controlled but I couldn't find a better way.

   * I looked at _serve_ and the proxy options, but they can only proxy from Tailscale to 127.0.0.1 at present.
-I didn't want to run multiple processes in the Tailscale container (it would mean running a proxy to a proxy to caddy.. too many levels)
+I didn't want to [run multiple processes](https://github.com/http403/tailscale-caddy/blob/main/entrypoint.sh) in the Tailscale container (it would mean running a proxy to a proxy to caddy.. too many levels or running Caddy in the same container as Tailscale)
   * I think pull requests [like this](https://github.com/tailscale/tailscale/pull/6521) might remove some of the limitations on serve.
 If implemented, Tailscale could proxy directly to Caddy without needing to be bolted on the side.
   * I looked at [https://github.com/markpash/tailscale-sidecar](tailscale-sidecar) and some other projects that looked like a good fit.. but I couldn't get them working (probably me, not them)